-This may be the last ever newsletter in its present form, but fear not, like a Phoenix it is about to be reborn, bigger and brighter than before, and best of all it will be way easier for you all to take part in building it.
-Since the last time you all gathered together at an actual physical Cartophilic Convention, and I slid into this chair, it has just been me talking about things I like, but now we want to hear what you will be celebrating over the next month, and what your own card-world is like.
-And to join in and share your own card images….
+At the time I originally wrote the content, I made much of it being reborn like a Phoenix, bigger and brighter than before, and here I am rebirthing it all over again.
+Also at the time, I said that best of all it as going to be way easier for you all to take part in building it - for since the last time we all gathered together at an actual physical Cartophilic Convention, pre-covid and its restrictions - and I slid into this chair, it had just been me talking about things I like, but now perhaps i could join in with what you will be celebrating over the next months, and find out more about what your own card-worlds were like.
+And I am delighted to say that there has indeed been much more participation from our readers.
+So thank you all, very much. ….

-On the 2nd of October, 1869, Mohandas Karamchand Gandhi – otherwise known as Mahatma Gandhi – was born in Porbandar in India.
-He died on January 30, 1948, at the age of 78.
-In 2007, this day was chosen in his honour by the United Nations to be The International Day of Non-Violence.
+On the 2nd of October, 1869, Mohandas Karamchand Gandhi – otherwise known as Mahatma Gandhi – was born into a Hindu family in Porbandar in India.
+His dreams sent him to England, studying law at the Inner Temple in London, and he qualified aged just twenty-two.

 Today sees a major sporting event return to the capital city, the Virgin Money London Marathon – which has been moved because of the pandemic.